Dunkettle railway station

-Dunkettle railway station was a railway station to the east of Cork City in Ireland.
+Dunkettle railway station was a railway station to the east of Cork city in Ireland.
 Originally part of the Cork and Youghal Railway, it opened on 10 November 1859 and was closed on 7 February 1966.

 In May 1911, an assistant platelayer was struck by a train travelling from Cork to Queenstown (Cobh).
-He was transported to hospital in Cork City but died shortly afterwards.
+He was transported to hospital in Cork city but died shortly afterwards.

 In the early 21st century, it was proposed to reopen a station at Dunkettle on the Cobh line of the Cork Suburban Rail network.
 These plans were refused planning permission in 2009.
-As of mid-2024, an updated strategic transport plan (including a possible station at Dunkettle) was reportedly projected for planning submission "by the end of [2025]".
+By mid-2024, an updated strategic transport plan (including a possible station at Dunkettle) was reportedly projected for planning submission "by the end of [2025]".
+In July 2026, Irish Rail lodged a planning application for a new station, which would be a "major park and ride facility" near the Dunkettle Interchange road junction.